Call us at 1(866) 607-4438

 Here we look at the annual income of similar age ranges by gender.
 While men and women both reach the highest median earnings from age 55-64, women, on average earn $15,392 less a year than their male counterparts.
 This could be because women tend to enter lower paying “caring” professions, like nursing or teaching for example.
 These stats don’t account for job seniority or education, they are just the data comparing two variables.
 Gender by age when it comes to average annual income.

-Where you live can vastly affect how the annual income you bring home.
+Which state you live in can vastly affect how the annual income you bring home.
+The U.S. median household income in 2018 was $63, 179 according to the U.S. Census.
 The cost of living, industries present in your state, and many other factors can influence your income for the same job.
 We looked at the median household income by State.
 Keep in mind this includes 1-income & 2-income households.

 The state with lowest median income is Mississippi at $42,009 while the state highest median income is Maryland, ringing in at $78,916.